gaze-wu/WSSNet_pytorch_implement/README.md

 python main.py
 ```

-you can test some case by:
+You can test some case by:

 ```
 python test.py